Board Positions

 Online

-Board meetings are all open to the public.
-Please email info@cascade.org for a link to the Google Meet.
+Board meetings are all open to members.
+Please email info@cascade.org for a link to the Zoom meeting.

 Come join the Board of Directors!

-If you or someone you know are interested in being a part of our vision of a safe and healthy world where bicycles bring people together, eliminate inequity, and create thriving communities, please email Board Governance Chair Richard Wolf at governancechair@cascade.org.
+If you or someone you know are interested in being a part of our vision of a safe and healthy world where bicycles bring people together, eliminate inequity, and create thriving communities, please email the Board Governance Chair at governancechair@cascade.org.

 About board service

-The board meets five times a year and has an annual retreat and a brief phone meeting in August.
+The board meets 11 times a year and has an annual retreat and a brief phone meeting in August.
 Cascade is both a direct services organization (we put on rides and events and have a strong education program) and an advocacy organization (we monitor local, regional, and statewide planning and project implementation).
-The board meets six times a year along with an annual retreat and other meetings as necessary.
 Each board member is expected to participate on at least one board committee as well as participate in other activities.

 Term length